Aimage/backbone-relational-jsonapi/README.md

 ## Links

 Links are treated like Meta with function called `handleLinks`.
-By default `links` are stored as an atribute for model or collection. `handeleLinks` can be customized in model or collection so links can be stored wherever in the model or collection model.
+By default `links` are stored as an atribute for model or collection. `handleLinks` can be customized in model or collection so links can be stored wherever in the model or collection model.

 ## Examples